Skip to main content

 cat ~/.ssh/id_rsa.pub | ssh username@remote_host "mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys"

-Making sure to update username@remote_host with your actual server’s SSH credentials.
+Replace username@remote_host with your actual SSH username and host.

 #